MicrosoftEdge/MSEdgeExplainers/ClipboardAPI/clipboard-change-event-explainer.md

 ##### Cons
 1. Not a clear user flow for requesting permissions.
-2. Introduces additional complexity for both implementation and web authors.
+2. Adds complexity for web authors, as they must create a scenario to request clipboard-read permission from the user.

 #### 5.1.2 Approach 2 - No permission required
 Since no data is being sent as part of the clipboardchange event, it can be argued that we don't need any permission to simply know when clipboard contents change.
 This will simplify the user flow as they don't need to explicitly ask for permissions before listening to the event.